RunJiaJi/MagCluster/README.md

   -l CONTIGLENGTH, --contiglength CONTIGLENGTH
                         The minimum size of a contig for screening (default '2,000 bp') -w WINDOWSIZE, --windowsize WINDOWSIZE
-                        The window size in the text mining of magnetosome proteins (default '10,000 bp') -th THRESHOLD, --threshold THRESHOLD
+                        The window size applied for the text mining of "magnetosome" in protein product names (default '10,000 bp')
+  -th THRESHOLD, --threshold THRESHOLD
-                        The minimum number of magnetosome genes existed in a window size (default '3') -o OUTDIR, --outdir OUTDIR
+                        The minimum number of magnetosome genes existed in a given window size (default '3') -o OUTDIR, --outdir OUTDIR
                         Output folder (default 'mgc_screen')
 ```